Chicken Dance

+The "Chicken Dance" (also known as "Tchip Tchip", "Der Ententanz", and "The Birdie Song") is an oom-pah song from 1957.
+The melody as well as its associated fad dance has become familiar throughout the Western world.

 The Chicken Dance is a well-known drinking and dancing song at American Oktoberfest events.
 It is also a popular dance at weddings, particularly in whose culture includes polka music.

-Over 140 versions have been recorded worldwide, including some that were released by Walt Disney Records, together making an estimated 40,000,000 records or more pressed.
+Over 140 versions have been recorded worldwide, including some that were released by Walt Disney Records, together making an estimate of more than 40,000,000 records pressed.